MicrosoftDocs/iis-docs/iis/develop/runtime-extensibility/developing-a-module-using-net.md

 ---
-title: "Developing a Module Using .NET | Microsoft Docs"
+title: "Developing a Module Using .NET"
 author: leanserver
-description: "IIS 7.0 and above allows for extending the server by modules which are developed in two ways: Using managed code, and the ASP.NET server extensibility APIs U..." ms.author: iiscontent
+description: "IIS 7.0 and above allows for extending the server by modules which are developed in two ways: Using managed code, and the ASP.NET server extensibility APIs U..." ms.date: 11/24/2007 ms.assetid: d3c8271b-f860-43ca-b01a-85bfc35667f5 msc.legacyurl: /learn/develop/runtime-extensibility/developing-a-module-using-net msc.type: authoredcontent
-manager: soshir
-ms.date: 11/24/2007
-ms.topic: article
-ms.assetid: d3c8271b-f860-43ca-b01a-85bfc35667f5
-ms.technology: iis-develop
-ms.prod: iis
-msc.legacyurl: /learn/develop/runtime-extensibility/developing-a-module-using-net
-msc.type: authoredcontent
 ---